-The Garden at Felbrigg Hall
+The Gardens at Felbrigg

-The Walled Garden
+Walled Garden Opening Times

 Old variety plants

 We have some lovely old figs trained against the south facing wall of the herb border in the walled garden, thought to have been relocated to its present position around 1750.
-A quote in the “Eastern Arboretum,” from James Grigor, published in 1847, mentions that the figs were about 100yrs old at the time, making the figs the only original remaining plants from the garden of that period.
+A quote in the “Eastern Arboretum,” from James Grigor, published in 1847, mentions that the figs were about 100 years old at the time, making the figs the only original remaining plants from the garden of that period.

 Planted around 1860 is our extra special Umbellularia Californica, also known as the “Headache Tree” or “Balm of Heaven,” a very rare species in the UK.

 One of our gardeners enjoys the scent released by mowing through the leaves.
 However, following a debate amongst our gardeners, as to whether the "headache" side-effect was a myth, another gardener broke off a handful of leaves, crushed them and inhaled deeply – it ruined his day!
-Delightful or dreadful, come and make your own decision…
+Delightful or dreadful, come and make your own decision.